The small town of Mount Airy lies at the edge of the Blue Ridge Parkway in the North Carolina mountains.

 If you want a little more walking, Wally’s Service Center is less than half a mile from downtown.
 The walk from downtown to Wally’s is through a gorgeous historic residential district.

 If you are curious about the sweet shops, check out the Best Places to Eat in Mount Airy NC for more details.

 18. Whittling Wall

 The Whittling Wall is a sculpture located in downtown Mount Airy.

-It is a brick wall with figures carved into the brick that commemorate eight famous individuals or groups to Surry County.
+It is a brick wall with figures carved into the brick that commemorate eight famous individuals or groups in Surry County.
 The eight sculptures include:

 - The Whittler which represents the history of the wall